Older people are not receiving the care and support at home that they need, according to a new Age UK report.

 Of these, only about one in three receives care at home, with the remainder relying on family, or managing without.

 And with over-65s accounting for more than half the increase in emergency hospital admissions in the last two years, the Age UK report argues that, as it stands, ‘the health and care safety net for unwell older people living with frailty at home is not nearly as strong as it should be, exposing those living alone without support from family and friends to particular risk.’

 Which?
-Elderly Care: free, independent and practical guidance on making care choices, wherever you live in the UK.
+Later Life Care: free, independent and practical guidance on making care choices, wherever you live in the UK.

 How to find local authority care and support

 If you’re seeking support for yourself or a loved one at home, it’s hard to know where to start.

 Use our care services directory to quickly see your options.
 It lets you search for home care providers (described as ‘domiciliary care’) close to you – you simply need to enter your postcode.

 You can also use the same tool to find nearby support services, including for people living with dementia, and care homes in your area.

 Home (or domiciliary) care is where a careworker of personal assistant visits you or your relative at home, to help ensure that needs aren’t left unmet.
 This can include anything from washing and dressing, to helping with paying bills or simply lending an ear.